zhmur/servicenow-guides/README.md

 1. Use "ID" suffix for variables containing GlideRecord sys_id in scripts.
 Example: `var userID = '';`.
 1. Do not use global business rules as they have no conditions or table restrictions and as a result load on every page in the system.
 1. Logic inside business rule should be simple.
 Complex logic should be incapsulated in script include(s).
 1. A script include method should tend to be context independent.
 Calls to `current`, `previous`, `worklow.scratchpad`, `current.variables` objects should be exceptional.
-Passing GlideRecords as a parameter or constructor is okay.
+Passing GlideRecord through parameter or constructor is okay.
 1. Use `gs.debug` and `gs.info` instead of `gs.log` as it doesn't work in a scoped apps.
 If you want to use it in Global scope always specify "source" parameter: `gs.log('Test message', 'Test source');`.
 This will help to identify origin of the messages in system log.
 1. If a business rule, workflow, scheduled job/whatever script updates visible field on a record (especially task.state), always put a comment/work note into the target record which allows to quickly identify update source.
 1. Never use direct "Table API" for integrations, use "Import Set API" instead.
 It enables better control of imported data and source indentification.